vnykmr36/Terraform-AWS-Data-Pipeline/README.md

-# Terraform to deploy multiple AWS resources
+# Terraform to setup Data lake in AWS

 Within this code package, we launch a multitude of services where an entire data pipeline is laid after we provision required infrastructure.